-After Te Rauparaha and Ngāti Toa left Waikato, they moved first to north Taranaki and then to the Kāpiti Coast.
+After Te Rauparaha and Ngāti Toa left Waikato, they moved to north Taranaki and then to the Kāpiti Coast.
 They captured Kāpiti Island and established a base there.
 In 1824 other tribal groups attacked the island but were defeated.

 Te Rauparaha wanted to extend his trading strength by controlling pounamu (greenstone) in the South Island.
-From 1827 Ngāti Toa and their Te Āti Awa allies attacked southern tribes and captured much of the South Island.
+From 1827 Ngāti Toa and their Te Āti Awa allies attacked southern tribes and captured much of the northern South Island.

 Ngāti Toa allies Ngāti Mutunga and Ngāti Tama invaded the Chatham Islands in 1835.
 They conquered the Moriori but also fought each other.